DasomKang/dasomkang.github.io/README.md

 Once activated, the search bar will appear in the header.
 This feature uses [Lunr](https://lunrjs.com/) and searches through the title, tags and content of your posts.

 ### Subtitles
-A subtitle can be displayed below your title on permalink post pages.

-To enable this feature, add `subtitle` to your post metadata.

-For example:

 ```yml
 ---